cyb3rw01f/FileCryptorator/README.md

 This script is for testing purposes only.
 Malicious use of this script is prohibitted.

 ## DESCRIPTION
-Cpopies select files from you home foler and copies them to a folder nameed crypt and encryptes them.
+Copies  select files from you home foler and copies them to a folder nameed crypt and encryptes them.
 The source files are not altered.
 Copies of them are made and the copy is encrypted.